saphanaacademy/powerweek2018/Prerequisites/Prerequisites.md

 	![](images/33.png)

 1. Download the **Complete package, except sources** then double click on the downloaded file.

 	![](images/34.png)

-1. Note which folder OpenSSL will be installed into.
+1. Note which folder OpenSSL will be installed into (you can copy it).

 	![](images/35.png)

 1. Open **Advanced System Settings** for Windows

 	![](images/36.png)

 1. Click on the **Environment Variables...** button

 	![](images/37.png)

 1. Edit **PATH** in the System Variables area.

 	![](images/38.png)

-1. Add a new value that corresponds to where OpenSSL has been installed (be sure to include \bin at the end).
+1. Paste a new value that corresponds to the folder where OpenSSL has been installed and be sure to add \bin at the end.

 	![](images/39.png)

 1. Save all changes.